Gilberto (footballer, born 1976)

 Gilberto da Silva Melo (born 25 April 1976), more commonly known as Gilberto, is a Brazilian former professional footballer.
 He played at left-back for the majority of his career.
 Gilberto's brothers Nenei and Nélio are also former footballers.

 Club career

 Born in Rio de Janeiro, Gilberto started his career in his native Brazil, playing for América-RJ, Flamengo and Cruzeiro.
 He moved for one season to Italian club Internazionale.
 However, he soon left for Vasco da Gama.
 He also played with Grêmio and São Caetano.

 Hertha BSC

-Gilberto returned to Europe in 2004 with Hertha BSC.
+Gilberto returned to Europe in 2004 with Germany club Hertha BSC.

 He played four years at this club.
 Gilberto combined a successful defense with permanent participation in the attacks from the left winger position.
 He had fast speed and good shot, and often threatened the goal, scoring six goals at the first season as a left back.
-In the first two seasons of his Berlin career Hertha finished fourth in 2004–05 and the following season finished sixth.
+In his first two seasons in Germany, Hertha finished fourth in the 2004–05 season and finished sixth in the following season.